-You may request a list of any non-routine disclosures of your health information that we might have made within the past six (6) years (or a shorter period if you wish).
-Routine disclosures would include those used in your treatment, payment, and business operations of Eyes By Design.
+You may request a list of any non-routine disclosures of your health information that we might have made within the past six (6) years.
+Routine disclosures would include those used your treatment, payment, and business operations of Eyes By Design.
 These routine disclosures will not be included in your list of disclosures.
 You are entitled to one such list per year without charge.
-If you want more frequent list, you must pay for them in advance at a fee of $1.00 per list.
+If you want more frequent lists, you must pay for them in advance at a fee of $200 per list.
 We will usually respond to your written request (made to the Privacy Officer named at the beginning of this Notice) within thirty (30) days but we are allowed one thirty (30) day extension if we need the time to complete your request.

 You may obtain additional copies of this Notice of Privacy Practices from our business office or online at our website address shown at the beginning of this Notice.